 Doing business with the City of Kalamazoo

-The City of Kalamazoo very appreciative of those business that bid on City projects and faithfully provide those goods and services contracted for.
-Quotes and bids for purchases of $25,000 are solicited from firms using a bidders list.
+The City of Kalamazoo is very appreciative of those businesses that bid on City projects and faithfully provide those goods and services contracted for.
+Quotes and bids for purchases of $25,000 and above are solicited from firms using a bidders list.
 The list is organized using a commodity code system for the various goods and services needed by the City and is maintained on an on-going basis.
-The Purchasing Division also maintains a pdf directory of minority and women-owned enterprises (585 KB) .
+The Purchasing Division also maintains a pdf directory of minority and women-owned enterprises (600 KB) .
 If your firm is owned (51% or more) by one of the ethnic minority groups as defined by the Public Works Employment Act of 1977 (African-Americans, Hispanics, Asian-Americans, Native Americans, Eskimos, or Aleuts), please pdf complete this certification (161 KB) so that we may add you to the directory.

 To be added to the bidders list